 From manufacturing, processing and distribution of products, to the use of chemicals and fertiliser, to the cultivation of turf and seed and the way buildings are designed and managed, it all influences our world.
 A well planned, designed, constructed and managed golf facility can improve air, water and soil quality through sustained, consistent land and resource management.

-Ahead of golf’s historic return to the Olympics at Rio2016 the IGF ensured that sustainability was at the heart of the development of the Rio Olympic Golf Course, requiring the architect to meet Golf’s Sustainable Development Standard.
-Find out more here.
+Ahead of golf’s historic return to the Olympics at Rio2016, the IGF ensured that sustainability was at the heart of the development of the Rio Olympic Golf Course, requiring the architect to meet the Sustainable Golf Development standards.

-The Rio 2016 Organizing Committee and the International Golf Federation joined forces during the Rio 2016 Olympic Games to bring environmental education and awareness to the forefront of the Golf event through walking tours across the Olympic Golf Course for spectators and media.
-Click here for more information on the Sustainability Tour at the Rio 2016 Golf Course:
+The Rio 2016 Organising Committee and the International Golf Federation joined forces during the Rio 2016 Olympic Games to bring environmental education and awareness to the forefront of the Golf event through walking tours across the Olympic Golf Course for spectators and media.
+Click here for more information on the Sustainability Tour at the Rio 2016 Golf Course.

 Further resources and information

 Many partners across the golf industry are working together to drive the sustainable golf movement.
-This page provides links to several of these organizations for further information on their actions and commitment to enhance golf’s social and environmental value
+This page provides links to several of these organisations for further information on their actions and commitment to enhance golf’s social and environmental value.

 Grass roots Golf